 - However, caries is largely preventable (4).

-Providing dental hygiene services to patients in the medical home leverages the many medical visits children have.
-It also offers the opportunity for comprehensive health care with a coordinated referral to a dentist.
+CO MDI’s initial goal was to reach young children by providing dental hygiene services to patients in the medical home, leveraging the many medical visits children have.
+This changed early in the project to allow access to care for patients of all ages being seen in these medical practices It also offers the opportunity for comprehensive health care with a coordinated referral to a dentist.

 Offering full scope dental hygiene services in an integrated care delivery model has many benefits.

 - Supports the Triple Aim of:

 - Improving patient care experience (including quality and satisfaction).

 - Reducing the per capita cost of health care.